jubeatt/3-column-preview-card-component/README.md

 In this case, we have 3 columns, each column set `flex-grow` to 1.
 So that's mean the sum is 3, and then a column takes 1 from the sum.
 In other words, each column will take 1/3 space from the sum.

-<small>I think this translation is not very well, but anyway, it means each column has "equal width".💦</small>
+<font size="2">I think my translation is not very well, but anyway, it means each column has "equal width".💦</font>

 So now suppose the width is `900px`, then each column's width will be `300px`.